-Congratulations, you’ve taken the first step towards improving your life …simply by visiting this page and admitting that you might need some help or some therapy along the way.
+Congratulations, you’ve taken the first step towards improving your life …simply by visiting this page and admitting that you might need some help or therapy along the way.

 We all have old habits that hold us back, keep us from reaching our potential, or cause emotional harm to others – psychotherapy treatment can help.

 Signs that you could benefit from therapy include: